Substra/substra/docs/local_install_skaffold.md

 docker run -it --rm busybox ping host.docker.internal
 ```

-This will output should look like this:
+The output should look like this:

 ```
 Unable to find image 'busybox:latest' locally